OpenDriveLab/OpenScene/README.md

 <!---
 ![teaser](assets/figs/pipeline.PNG)
 --->
+As we quote from the [OccNet]() work:

-:oncoming_automobile: We believe **Occupancy** serves as a `general` representation of the scene and could facilitate perception and planning in the full-stack of autonomous driving.
+> :oncoming_automobile: We believe **Occupancy** serves as a `general` representation of the scene and could facilitate perception and planning in the full-stack of autonomous driving.
 3D Occupancy is a geometry-aware representation of the scene.

-Compared to the form of 3D bounding box & BEV segmentation,  3D occupancy could capture the fine-grained details of critical obstacles in the scene.
+Compared to the formulation of `3D bounding box` and `BEV segmentation`,  3D occupancy could capture the fine-grained details of critical obstacles in the driving scene.

 ### Scale Up Data: A Massive Dataset for Visual Pre-Training and [DriveAGI]()